Register user

 * The selected user is the intended holder or operator account.

-* The wallet address shown on the user profile is the wallet you want to bind to the OnchainID.
+* The wallet address shown on the user profile is the one you want to bind to the OnchainID.

-* The OnchainID address belongs to the selected user.
+* The OnchainID belongs to the selected user.

 * The country selection reflects the user's legal residence or incorporation, not a temporary location.